xiaolin-ninja/InfantIncubatorSimulator/Readme.md

 pip3 install matplotlib
 ```

-Hint: Other ways to connect to the Infant Incubator Server
+Hint:
 ```
+#Other ways to connect to the Infant Incubator Server
 nc -u 127.0.0.1 23456

+#Authenticating with the Server.
+This should return you a AUTH_TOKEN
+AUTH !Q#E%T&U8i6y4r2w

+#Running commands with the Server
+AUTH_TOKEN;SET_DEGF
+or
+AUTH_TOKEN;SET_DEGK
 ```

 **What to Submit**